eclipse-ee4j/eclipselink-examples/dbws/dbws.simple/README.md

 For more DBWS examples please see: http://wiki.eclipse.org/EclipseLink/Examples/DBWS

+This example consists of three phases:

+1. WAR generation
+2. WAR deployment
+3. Test the generated JAX-WS web service

 Running the Example
 -------------------

 1. Download the example - Clone the examples GIT repo
-2. Configure database and application server information for use by the DBWS builder (dbws-builder.xml)
+2. Configure database and application server information for use by the DBWS builder (${project.basedir}/dbws-builder.xml)
-3. Configure application server information for use by the DBWS runtime (../config.properties) The following two properties must be set according to the target application server:
+3. Configure application server information for use by the DBWS runtime (${examples.home}/dbws/config.properties) The following two properties must be set according to the target application server:
         - server.name
         - external.txn.controller.name